Our Culture

 Traditionally, Sands Capital has taken a bottom-up, fundamental, idiosyncratic approach to stewardship, just as it does to investment decisions.
 That has worked well.
 But over the last couple of years, we’ve chosen to layer on a more top-down thematic approach, trying to address more systems-level risks.

 There are certain themes that are material to companies across the board.
 They may manifest in different ways, but they tend to be widespread risks.
 For us, the three themes we find most relevant across our strategies are modern slavery, digital ethics, and climate change.
-In these cases, we try to marry a systems-level approach, in which the stewardship team investigates the larger issue and seek to identify relevant companies, with the bottom-up research that the investment team does at the company level.
+In these cases, we try to marry a systems-level approach, in which the stewardship team investigates the larger issue and seeks to identify relevant companies, with the bottom-up research that the investment team does at the company level.

 For example, many people tend to think about modern slavery as forced labor in manufacturing supply chains, such as sweatshops or agricultural labor.
 But when we investigate it at a broader level, we see it showing up in many different environments.
 It’s relevant for technology companies that operate peer-to-peer payment systems since profits for human trafficking are often funneled through these systems.
 It’s relevant for a hospital operator, which may encounter patients who are survivors of human trafficking.
 How can they mitigate risks?
 Is there an opportunity to train their staff to recognize them?